Dog food ingredients explained: A vet's guide to reading a dog food label

 One of the most picked-apart ingredients in your dog’s food is ‘meat and animal derivatives’.
 You may have heard people say that this is a way of feeding rubbish to your dog or that manufacturers are using the term to ‘hide’ ingredients.

-Actually, ‘meat and animal derivatives’ is a term that is legally defined as being “all the fleshy parts of slaughtered warm-blooded land animals, fresh or preserved by appropriate treatment, and all products and derivatives of the processing of the carcass or parts of the carcass of warm-blooded land animals”.
+Actually, ‘meat and animal derivatives’ is a term that is legally defined by European law as being “all the fleshy parts of slaughtered warm-blooded land animals, fresh or preserved by appropriate treatment, and all products and derivatives of the processing of the carcass or parts of the carcass of warm-blooded land animals”.

 In addition, ‘meat and animal derivatives’ can only be taken from animals passed as fit for human consumption.
 In other words, ‘meat and animal derivatives’ are by-products of the human meat trade.
 And by-products aren’t necessarily bad!